 Anobiid Beetle Treatment

-ANOBIID BEETLE TREATMENT Consists of: All exposed wood in the substructure is power sprayed with Timbor, which is borate (boric acid).
+Anobiid Beetle Treatments consist of all exposed wood in the substructure being power sprayed with Tim-Bor, which is a borate (boric acid).

 A contractor should be contacted to make a recommendation for repairs.
 After the treatment, all insulation must be replaced or reinstalled sometime once the chemical is dry.